codinesh/Tabby/README.md

 3. Enable "Developer mode" using the toggle in the top-right corner
 4. Click "Load unpacked" and select the Tabby folder
 5. The Tabby extension icon should now appear in your browser toolbar

-### Firefox

-_Note: This extension was developed for Chromium-based browsers.
-You may need to make slight modifications for Firefox compatibility._

-1. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
-2. Click "Load Temporary Add-on..."
-3. Navigate to the Tabby folder and select the `manifest.json` file
-4. The extension will be loaded temporarily (it will be removed when Firefox is closed)

-For permanent installation in Firefox:

-1. You'll need to create a signed extension by submitting it to Mozilla's add-on store or by repackaging it with the necessary changes for Firefox compatibility
-2. Firefox requires a different manifest version, and the Chrome APIs may need to be replaced with Firefox equivalents

 ## Configuration